deeplearning4j/deeplearning4j/updater.md

 ## RMSProp

-The only difference between RMSProp and Adagrad is that the gt term is calculated by exponentially decaying the average and not the sum of gradients.
+The only difference between RMSProp and Adagrad is that the `g_t` term is calculated by exponentially decaying the average and not the sum of gradients.

 ![Alt text](../img/updater_math4.png)

 Here `g_t` is called the second order moment of `δL`.
-Additionally, a first-order moment mtmt can also be introduced.
+Additionally, a first-order moment `m_t` can also be introduced.

 ![Alt text](../img/updater_math5.png)

-Adding momentum as in the first case:
+Adding momentum, as in the first case...

 ![Alt text](../img/updater_math6.png)

-And finally collecting a new `theta` as we have done in the first example:
+...and finally collecting a new `theta` as we did in the first example.

 ![Alt text](../img/updater_math7.png)